Scholarship and Financial Aid

 The Bershaw Temporary Scholarship Fund

-The Bershaw Temporary Scholarship Fund will fund scholarships to Bridge, SAIL, ASAT Community Outreach and Supported Living clients who have completed Chapel Haven’s residential program and have chosen to remain in our Chapel Haven community.
-For community members in our Supported Living program, and for members of our ASAT Community Outreach service, the award process will take into consideration the educational, day program, recreation, vocational services, benefit coordination and supported living costs, as well as other information required by TADS, our third party scholarship administrator.
-Applicants must be sure to speak first with Chapel Haven, as we will supply some of the necessary information to applicants to aid them in completing the scholarship application.
+The Bershaw Temporary Scholarship Fund will fund scholarships to SAIL, ASAT Community Outreach and Supported Living clients.
+The award process will take into consideration the educational, day program, recreation, vocational services, benefit coordination and supported living costs, as well as other information required by TADS, our third-party scholarship administrator.
+Applicants must be sure to speak first with CHSC, as we will supply some of the necessary information to applicants to aid them in completing the scholarship application.

-Scholarships drawn from the Bershaw Temporary Scholarship Fund will not be renewed automatically although there is no limit to the number of times an applicant can apply for this scholarship while attending Chapel Haven.
+Scholarships of at least $5,000 per individual per year may be awarded.
+Scholarships drawn from the Bershaw Temporary Scholarship Fund will not be renewed automatically although there is no limit to the number of times an applicant can apply for this scholarship while attending CHSC.
 Applications must be submitted each year.
 Families seeking to renew their assistance will need to reapply each year prior to July 1, by logging into their existing TADS account to reapply.

 Examples of documents that TADS will require include household members’ most recent completed federal tax forms (personal as well as business), W-2’s, recent pay stubs, income related documents and corporate, partnership and trust forms if a family owns 20% or greater interest in a corporation, partnership or other business entity or a beneficial interest in a trust.
 Applications will only be considered once all required supporting documents have been submitted.